catherineisonline/all-projects-directory/README.md

 - <a href="https://github.com/catherineisonline/ip-address-tracker-frontendmentor">IP address tracker<a/> - IP address tracker made with HTML, CSS, Vanilla JavaScript & API

 ## M <a id="m"></a>
+- <a href="https://github.com/catherineisonline/mapty-workouts">Mapty<a/> - a map application made with Vanilla JavaScript to store workouts like running and cycling.
 - <a href="https://github.com/catherineisonline/modal-window">Modal window<a/> - a pop-up component made with  HTML, CSS & Vanilla JavaScript

 ## N <a id="n"></a>